The SS Morro Castle

-The first-ever commemorative monument to the ill-fated SS Morro Castle was dedicated by the Asbury Park Historical Society last year (2009) on September 8 - the 75th anniversary of the maritime disaster.
+The first-ever commemorative monument to the ill-fated SS Morro Castle was dedicated by the Asbury Park Historical Society in 2009, the 75th anniversary of the maritime disaster.

 The black marble monument, funded through donations and fundraisers, is on a grassy strip just south of Convention Hall and is the first-known monument erected to commemorate this important maritime disaster.

-The SS Morro Castle was a luxury cruis ship of the 1930s that made runs between New York City and Havana, Cuba and provided a popular vaction for tourists - both young and old.
+The SS Morro Castle was a luxury cruise ship from the 1930s that made runs between New York City and Havana, Cuba, and was popular with tourists both young and old.

-In the early morning hours of Saturday, September 8th, 1934, en route from Havana to New York, the ship caught fire on the coast of the New Jersey shore and burned, killing a total of 137 passengers and crew members.
+In the early morning hours of Saturday, September 8th, 1934, en route from Havana to New York, the ship caught fire on the coast of the New Jersey shore; a total of 137 passengers and crew members were killed in the fire.

 The devastating fire aboard the Morro Castle was a catalyst for improved shipboard fire safety.
-Today, the use of fire retardent materials, automatic fire doors, ship-wide fire alarms, and greater attention to fire drills and life boat procedures is a direct result of the Morro Castle disaster.
+Today, the use of fire retardant materials, automatic fire doors, and ship-wide fire alarms is a direct result of the Morro Castle disaster.
+The incident also led to greater attention being placed on fire drills and life boat procedures.

-There is much material on the Morro Castle on the Internet and we urge you to learn more about this historic event.
+There is much more material on the Morro Castle online, and we urge you to learn more about this historic event.